slyang08/repo-snapshot/README.md

 - Detects Git repository status, branch, and latest commit details.
 - Displays a visual project tree structure.
 - Shows contents of all relevant files with clear section delimiters and syntax highlighting.
+- Filter recent files: Only include files modified within the last 7 days using the `--recent` flag.
-- Provides basic statistics: total number of files, total lines.
+- Provides basic statistics: total number of files, total lines, and recent files count.
 - Handles standard output and error output for clear separation of results and errors.
 - Skips files or directories that cannot be accessed, displaying error messages to stderr.